 On a College Confidential forum, one High Schooler commented the following:

-So to rephrase ilovesleep’s question, if your student’s writing score is less than satisfactory and they submit that score in addition to a high composite score for college admissions, what will happen?
+So to rephrase the student’s question, if your writing score is less than satisfactory and you submit that score in addition to a high composite score for college admissions, what will happen?

 Here’s the thing.
-If your student submits their ACT essay to a school that doesn’t require it, you are asking them to draw their attention to it.
+If you submit your ACT essay to a school that doesn’t require it, you are asking them to draw their attention to it.

-As a general rule of thumb, if your student plans on submitting their ACT writing portion as supplemental admissions criteria, they should plan on doing well!
+As a general rule of thumb, if you plan on submitting your ACT writing portion as supplemental admissions criteria, you should plan on doing well!

-As you can see, there is no point-blank answer for whether or not any one student should take the Writing portion of the ACT.
-It really comes down to YOUR student:
+As you can see, there is no point-blank answer for whether or not you should take the Writing portion of the ACT.
+It really comes down to:

-I hope that this short but sweet article has helped you to better discern where your teen stands.
+I hope that this short but sweet article has helped you to better discern where you stand.